sundowns/tenmanner-discord-bot/README.md

 Populate the values in `/infrastructure/.env`.

-Run the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) `cdk deploy`
+Run the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) `cdk deploy --all`

 ---

 ## Outstanding work / TODO

-- [MVP] Deploy infra (ecr & secrets) via AWS CDK
-- [MVP] Some sort of CI/CD
+- [DEPLOYMENT] Create and upload machine image to ECR
+- [DEPLOYMENT] Deploy EC2 instance and autostart bot (with userdata file)
+- [DEPLOYMENT] Provide config for bot deployment
-- [MVP] Update how we remove/insert records to not use spaces.
+- [MVP/BUG] Update how we remove/insert records to not use spaces.
-- [BUG] Records seem to be changing / disappearing - this is probably a concurrency problem.
+- [MVP/BUG] Records seem to be changing / disappearing - this is probably a concurrency problem.
 We can't use the post to maintain state if we're allowing concurrent update.
 Consider storing in a table (dynamo, or even key-value)
 - [JUICE] New slash command `/start <id>` to @ reactors about gaming time